Professional Development Opportunities

 Technology Enhanced Learning support for Faculty

 The LITS Technology Enhanced Learning Unit in Feinberg Library supports faculty in the vital and fast-evolving area of learning technologies, delivering high-value technology enhancements to the teaching and learning environment at SUNY Plattsburgh.
 Services include workshops and individual consultation in instructional design and pedagogy, instructional technologies, Moodle, Mahara E-portfolio, and multimedia production, software training, and administration of Teaching and Technology Software and Tools Grants.
-Learn more online at: https://www.plattsburgh.edu/academics/resources/technology/index.html
+Learn more at https://www.plattsburgh.edu/academics/resources/technology/tel/index.html.

 Presidential Research Award

 This award program supports full-time faculty who wish to design projects and programs to develop and conduct research-based activities that will enhance their growth as scholars and enhance SUNY Plattsburgh’s research environment.
 Support includes interdisciplinary/collaborative research programs and single-focused research programs.
 Requests may not exceed $5,000.
-Application available online at: https://www.plattsburgh.edu/about/offices-divisions/academic-affairs/sponsored-research/funding-opportunities.html.
+Application available at https://www.plattsburgh.edu/about/offices-divisions/administration-finance/about-us/offices/sponsored-research.html.

 Rabin Fellowship in Jewish Studies

 This program provides support for new course development that broadens understanding of Jewish life and culture.
 Course must concentrate on subjects central to the Jewish experience.
 Proposals will be considered from any discipline.
-For additional information regarding the application process and timeline, contact Dr. Jonathan Slater, director, [email protected]
+For additional information regarding the application process and timeline, contact Dr. Jonathan Slater, director (email: [email protected]).

 Ethics Institute Fellowships in Residence